henryseg/Veering/README.md

 ### Testing

-For a sanity check do, run in a sage console:
+For a sanity check, after installation start a sage session and run the following:

     sage: from veering.test_suite import run_tests
     sage: run_tests()

 ### Usage

-As an example, start a sage sessiond and type:
+As a simple example:

     sage: from veering import veering_census
     sage: veering_isosigs = veering_census()